 Pomegranate raita is a yogurt condiment flavoured with grated or finely chopped vegetables or fruit with herbs or mustard to enhance the flavour.
 In Gujarati mustard is called “rai”.
 “So a raita without mustard isn’t a raita” according to my dad and father in law!
 I used the ready made English mustard which is fairly mild.
 You can add as much or as little as you like.

 Raitas are great to have as an accompaniment with any curries.
 It’s always part of the Gujarati Thali.
 It can also be used as a dip for papadams, bhajias, dhoklas etc..
 There are lots of different variations of making raita.
-Variations of other raita recipes can be found here
+Variations of other raita recipes can be found below.

-Ingredients for Pomegranate raita: 2 cups of yogurt
+Ingredients for Pomegranate raita:

-- salt to taste
+- Salt to taste